canonical/k8s-snap/docs/src/snap/explanation/ingress.md

 See the [default Ingress guide][Ingress].
 Enabling default Ingress will create an
 [Ingress Controller][Cilium Ingress Controller] for you.
-The underlying mechanism provided by default will always operate in the same way, and will be Cilium for the foreseeable future.
+The underlying mechanism provided by default is currently Cilium.
-However, we do reserve the right to change it in the future if necessary.
+However, it should always be operated through the provided CLI rather than directly.
+This way, we can provide the best experience for future cluster maintenance and upgrades.

 If your cluster requires different Ingress Controllers, the responsibility of implementation falls upon you.